PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

     <img src="/assets/images/2021/10/illustration_multistore.png" alt="Multistore illustration">
   </div>
   <div class="col-md-8">
 You can search shop and customize the multistore header with a specific color for each shop or group of shop.
-The new header offers a better multistore user experience for the merchants.<br>
+The new header offers a better multistore user experience for the merchants.
 <a class="vglnk" href="https://build.prestashop.com/news/multistore-news-in-1.7.8/" rel="nofollow">Here to see the detail of the feature</a>
   </div>
 </div>